cocos/cocos-docs/en/getting-started/install.md

 This browser does not support WebGL ...
 ```

-This is caused by the incorrect support of the graphics card driver to the WebGL rendering mode of the editor.
-If this occurs, it is recommended that you reinstall the graphics card driver.
+This is due to the editor's reliance on GPU rendering, which is not supported by the graphics card driver.
+If this happens, it is usually only necessary to ensure that the official driver of the corresponding model of the graphics card has been successfully installed.

 ## Sign in with the Cocos developer account